-Here’s a great tip for framing a post and beam structure where the framing will be buried in the bale walls.
+Want to speed up your post and beam framing?
+Here’s a great tip.
 This is something my crews figured out a couple years ago and I’ve been trying to find the best way to explain it: video, drawings, teaching people at workshops, etc. Finally, I’ve decided that I just need to write about it and give you a hand drawn sketch to get the ball rolling.
 I’ve been teaching it at workshops for years, but have not had time to make a video about it.
 So, here it is:

 The concept is taken from conventional framing where the walls are built on the ground and then raised into position.
 One of the biggest problems with building post and beam houses is that all of the posts need to be plumbed and braced as they are installed and then checked again after the beams have been set.
 Once the beams are in place and the post are locked into position, the bracing can come off.
 That bracing, although used in other places on the job site, often gets broken or thrown away and that’s a big waste.
 So now, you’ve got wasted limber and slow going.
 Sounds like a poor way to start the job.